jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

 ```

-The device Id is required to feed the provisioning.
+The device Id is required to feed the provisioning. **It has to be provided either by the environment variable or the configuration file.**

 ### modulessettings.json
 This file allows configuring module(s) simulation settings.